uboot-io/uboot/README.md

 ### Sending Messages

-Messages of any type are sent over the radio via a Channel (here: 'greetings').
+Messages of any type are sent over the radio via a Channel (here: *greetings*).

 ```ts
 const delivered = await fooUboot.radio('greetings').send<string>('Hey all uboots!');